 - weight loss

-Some people with a large infestation may experience other symptoms, such as fatigue and fever.
+Some people with a large infestation may have other symptoms, such as fatigue and fever.
 A major infestation can cause extreme discomfort.
-You may have all or many of the above symptoms if you do not receive prompt treatment.
+You may have all or many of the above symptoms if you don’t receive prompt treatment.

 - how many worms have grown to maturity

-- where major groups of worms are located
+- where major groups of worms are inside the body

-Roundworm is usually treated with anti-parasitic drugs.
-Medications used for treatment include:
+Doctors usually treat roundworm with antiparasitic drugs.
+Medications most commonly used include:

-Many patients recover from ascariasis with minimal to no treatment.
-Symptoms may go away even if you still have some worms.
+Many people recover from ascariasis with minimal treatment.
+Symptoms may go away even before all the worms are gone.